1. Home

 If a potentially devastating weather event is approaching your area, you can prevent storm damage and ensure the safety of your home and family by completing key tasks a few days in advance.

-1. Secure your outdoor furniture: Pack away all your outdoor decorations and lawn furniture to prevent them from being damaged by a severe storm.
-If you can’t bring large items indoors, tie them together as best as possible to increase their collective mass.
+1. Secure your outdoor furniture: Pack away all your outdoor decorations and lawn furniture to prevent them from being damaged, or becoming projectiles, in a severe storm.
+If you can’t bring large items indoors, tie them down as best as possible.

 2. Secure furniture that could fall: To prevent tall, heavy furniture like cabinets or bookshelves from falling, anchor them securely and move them away from windows and doors.

-3. Know how to shut off your utilities: Severe weather can cause power surges and ruptured water and gas lines, so you should locate all your cutoff valves and switches and know how to turn them off in the event of an emergency.
+3. Know how to shut off your utilities: Severe weather can cause power surges and ruptured water and gas lines.
+Locate all your cutoff valves and switches and know how to turn them off in the event of an emergency.

-4. Identify safe rooms in your home: As part of your overall prevention plan, your family should determine the safest room in the house, usually an interior room without windows.
+4. Identify safe rooms in your home: As part of your overall prevention plan, your family should know the safest room in the house, usually an interior room without windows.

 5. Move the cars to safety: Windblown debris during hurricanes and tornadoes can damage your car, so park inside your garage and close the garage door.
 If you do not have a garage, park your car close to your home on the leeward side of the wind and keep it away from trees and power lines to reduce the risk of damage.